 First you need to take note of the name of the server that you are on with us.
 This is listed in an email we sent you titled:

 In my example, this is the section I’m looking for:

 So you see that my example domain, jarland.me, is on lisa.mxrouting.net.
+Yours will very likely be a different server, take note of that because you can’t use my example without alteration if you are assigned to a different server.
 This is important for the next step.

 Next, you need to go to your DNS provider and prepare to enter a new DNS record.
 For me, with ClouDNS, it means clicking this button:

 When I do that, I get a popup that I fill in with this information:

 You always use “webmail” as the name of the record.
 Your DNS provider may call it Name, Record, Host, or something else.
 It is to be a CNAME record type, and Points To (possibly also called Value or Target) is the server address you found in the previous step (for me, it’s lisa.mxrouting.net).

 Next, I make another record with the same steps, only I use “mail” instead of “webmail” when filling it in:

 After saving both of those records, you may want to wait 1-2 hours before moving on to the next step.